andrewpfunk/Android-411/README.md

 # Android-411
-My favorite Android apps and things to try
+My favorite apps and things to try on Android

 ## My phones